robotwilliams/rw-portfolio/README.md

 ## Technical Philosophy

-### Why This Stack?
+### Why This Stack

-**Next.js 15**: The App Router is a game-changer.
-Server components, streaming, and built-in optimizations make it the obvious choice for modern React apps.
-Plus, it handles routing, image optimization, and code splitting automatically.
+Next.js 15: The App Router provides server components, streaming, and built-in optimizations.
+It handles routing, image optimization, and code splitting automatically.

-**TypeScript**: Type safety catches bugs before they reach production.
-The learning curve is worth it - you'll write better code and spend less time debugging.
+TypeScript: Type safety catches bugs before production.
+The learning curve is worth it.
+You'll write better code and spend less time debugging.

-**Tailwind CSS**: Utility-first CSS might seem verbose at first, but once you get the hang of it, you'll build UIs faster than ever.
+Tailwind CSS: Utility-first CSS might seem verbose at first, but once you get the hang of it, you'll build UIs faster.
 No more context switching between HTML and CSS files.

-**Markdown CMS**: Simple, version-controlled, and easy to migrate.
-When you're ready for a "real" CMS, your content structure is already perfect.
+Markdown CMS: Simple, version-controlled, and easy to migrate.
+When you're ready for a real CMS, your content structure is already perfect.

 ### Code Quality Standards

-This project follows a few key principles:
+This project follows a few key principles.

-1. **Simplicity First**: If there's a simple way and a complex way, choose simple.
+Simplicity first: if there's a simple way and a complex way, choose simple.
 Complexity should only be added when it solves a real problem.

-2. **Accessibility Always**: Every interactive element has ARIA labels.
+Accessibility always: every interactive element has ARIA labels.
 Every image has alt text.
 Keyboard navigation works everywhere.
-This isn't optional - it's how the web should work.
+This isn't optional.
+It's how the web should work.

-3. **Performance Matters**: Fast sites rank better, convert better, and feel better.
+Performance matters: fast sites rank better, convert better, and feel better.
 We optimize images, split code, and pre-render pages.

-4. **Type Safety**: TypeScript isn't just about catching errors - it's about making code self-documenting and easier to refactor.
+Type safety: TypeScript isn't just about catching errors.
+It makes code self-documenting and easier to refactor.

-5. **W3C Compliant**: Semantic HTML, proper ARIA usage, keyboard navigation.
+W3C compliant: semantic HTML, proper ARIA usage, keyboard navigation.
 The web standards exist for good reasons.

 ## Contact